yogthos/Selmer/README.md

 #### debug

-Pretty prints the context map passed to the template using [json-html](https://github.com/yogthos/json-html).
+Prints the context map passed to the template using `pr-str`.
+Pretty printing can be enabled by including [json-html](https://github.com/yogthos/json-html) or implementing `json-html.core/edn->html` function that accepts a map as its argument and returns a string.

  ```
  (render "{% debug %}" {:foo :bar})